lucasktlee/posts/drafts/thoughts-on-regulation-a+.md

                         </ul>
                     </li>
                     <li>The offering statement must be reviewed and qualified by the <abbr>SEC</abbr>, there is no longer an automatic qualification if the <abbr>SEC</abbr> takes no action within 20 calendar days of filing</li>
-                    <li>An issuer making a Tier 2 offering is subject to ongoing reporting requirements, modeled after the forms used by <abbr>SEC</abbr>-reporting companies, including annual reports, quarterly reports, and reports upon the ocurrence of specified events</li>
+                    <li>An issuer making a Tier 2 offering is subject to ongoing reporting requirements, modeled after the forms used by <abbr>SEC</abbr>-reporting companies, including annual reports, quarterly reports, and reports upon the occurrence of specified events</li>
                 </ol>
             </td>
         </tr>